hexbatch/hexbatch-core-flow/README.md

     get_uri() - returns the UriInterface object from the incoming ServerRequestInterface object base_path() - returns the base path.

-### custom twig helpers
+### Functions

-    form_token() - creates a safety token for ajax dump_session() - shows the current session contents (for debugging) uuid() - generates a new v4 uuid
+    form_token() - creates a safety token for ajax dump_session() - shows the current session contents (for debugging) uuid() - generates a new v4 uuid standard_keys() - returns an array of standard attribute keys for the given type

+### Filters

+    to_json_string  - A better and safer way of encoding json

+#### Variables

+    root_url - Full url to the top of the project csrf_token_set_to_root  - Used to create ajax CSRF protection program_version  -  current version
+    supported_git_hosts - lists git sites can use ssh with inside project

+    standard_viewable_scripts - lists standards that have javascript view support standard_editable_scripts - lists standards that have javascript edit support standard_viewable_frames - lists standards that have twig (html) view support standard_editable_frames - lists standards that have twig (html) edit support

 # Notes

 ## GIT

-in the php , the git repo is not on the computer , but on a mapped folder from docker, when needing to do more git commands, either Run `sudo docker exec -it hexbatch_dev_php-fpm_1 bash`
+In the php , the git repo is not on the computer , but on a mapped folder from docker,

+when needing to do more git commands, either Run `sudo docker exec -it hexbatch_dev_php-fpm_1 bash`
     and go up to the /var/www/flow_projects folder and then find the correct project repo there (they are listed by guid not name)